-This two-year, full-time program is intended for professionals with a Masters degree in Human Services or a related field, including those in medical professions who are seeking licensure as a psychotherapist in Wisconsin.
+This two-year, full-time program is intended for professionals with a master’s degree in clinical mental health or clinical health care who are seeking licensure as a psychotherapist in Wisconsin.

 Check out the program handbook and program brochure for an overview of FTTI including course descriptions, and an introduction to our faculty and supervisors.

 View Program Handbook [PDF]

-As a student at FTTI, you will strengthen your therapeutic skills through intensive individual and group supervision in a team-based clinical setting.
+As a student at FTTI you will strengthen your therapeutic skills through intensive individual and group supervision in a team-based clinical setting.
 You will also integrate academic, clinical and life experience into a well-defined personal practice style.
 All supervisors are AAMFT-approved and practicing marriage and family therapists.

 To apply for the program, you must have:

 Graduation criteria for this program include:

-*A total of 1,000 hours is required for an MFT license.
+*A total of 1,000 hours is required for MFT licensure.